 Often, it’s easy to miss what’s right under your nose.

-The fact is that it can make all the difference at exactly the time when you need it most.
+Because it can make all the difference at exactly the time when you need it most.
 If things take a turn for the worse, having the financial might of a big insurer and their team of expert solicitors on your side can’t be sniffed at.